 Utah has good solar tax credits, but the state is lacking in tax exemptions and performance payments.
 Additionally, solar rebates in Utah have unfortunately been exhausted.

 All Utah residents who invest in solar panels are eligible for two personal tax credits.
-The first is a state tax credit of 25 percent of the total cost of the system after installation (up to $2,000).
+The first is a Utah solar tax credit offered by the state, which is 25 percent of the total cost of the system after installation (up to $2,000).

-On top of that, Utahns are also able to take advantage of the 30 percent federal tax credit.
-These two tax credits combined can result in a decent dollar amount off of your taxes and reduce the cost of your solar energy system significantly.
+On top of that, Utahns are also able to take advantage of the 30 percent federal solar tax credit.
+The federal tax credit combined with the state tax credit can result in a decent dollar amount off of your taxes and reduce the cost of your solar energy system significantly.

-Unfortunately, there are no solar property tax exemptions available in Utah.
+Unfortunately, Utah is somewhat lacking in tax incentives outside of the tax credits mentioned above.
+There are no solar property tax exemptions available in Utah.